Minimal classes of graphs of unbounded clique-width defined by finitely many forbidden induced subgraphs: Pivoting, universality and clique width

 \section{Pivoting, universality and clique width}

-The proof of minimality of the class of bichain graphs can be done in a way which is conceptually similar to the proof of minimality of bipartite permutation graphs given in \cite{lozin:minimal-classes:}.
-However, here we will use an entirely different approach, which {\it reduces} the problem to bipartite permutation graphs by means of the so-called pivoting operation.
+The proof of minimality of the class of bichain graphs which we present here takes an entirely different approach to that for bipartite permutation graphs in \cite{lozin:minimal-classes:}.
+Here, we {\it reduce} the problem to bipartite permutation graphs by means of the so-called pivoting operation.
 We will show that an $X$-grid can be `pivoted' into a $Y$-grid, and when this is coupled with our Lemma~\ref{lem:X-embeddings} to control how $X$-grids can embed in larger $X$-grids, we can conclude that any proper subclass of bichain graphs must have bounded clique-width.

 Let $G=(V,E)$ be a graph, and $v\in V$ a vertex.
-Following, Oum~\cite{oum:approximating-c:}, define the \emph{local complementation} of $G$ at $v$ to be the graph $G*v$ with vertex set $V$ and edge set $E\triangle\{xy\ :\ xv, yv\in E\text{ and }x\neq y\}$ where $\triangle$ denotes the symmetric difference.
+Following, Oum~\cite{oum:rank-width-and:}, define the \emph{local complementation} of $G$ at $v$ to be the graph $G*v$ with vertex set $V$ and edge set $E\triangle\{xy\ :\ xv, yv\in E\text{ and }x\neq y\}$ where $\triangle$ denotes the symmetric difference.
 In other words, $G*v$ is formed from $G$ by replacing the subgraph induced on the neighbourhood of $v$ with its complement.
 Two graphs $H$ and $G$ are \emph{locally equivalent} if $H$ can be obtained from $G$ by a sequence of local complementations.

-\begin{prop}[Oum~{\cite[Corollary~2.7]{oum:approximating-c:}}] If $H$ is locally equivalent to $G$, then $\rwd(H)=\rwd(G)$.\end{prop}
+\begin{prop}[Oum~{\cite[Corollary~2.7]{oum:rank-width-and:}}] If $H$ is locally equivalent to $G$, then $\rwd(H)=\rwd(G)$.\end{prop}

 Crucially, observe that the above proposition does not simply bound the rank-width of one graph in terms of the rank-width of the other, but actually states that they are equal.
 Thus, we may apply arbitrarily many such operations to a graph, and still obtain one whose rank-width is the same.
 Note that Gurski~\cite{gurski:the-behavior:} has recently studied the effect of various operations (including local complementation) directly on clique-width (rather than via rank-width), but the effect of a single local complementation can \emph{triple} the clique-width.